mat1/building-microservices/exercises/2-get-movies.md

 ### Test

-Open your browser an check if you open http://localhost:8080/api/v1/movies and http://localhost:8080/api/v1/movies/{id} returns the expected result.
-Or use curl ond the command line.
+Open http://localhost:8080/api/v1/movies and http://localhost:8080/api/v1/movies/{id} in your browser and check if it returns the expected result.
+Or use `curl` ond the command line.

 ```bash
 curl http://localhost:8080/api/v1/movies